Been Referred. What's Next?

 - Offering tips to help you cope with stress and solve problems as they arise

 Importance of follow up

-Meeting with a diabetes educator is a great first step.
+Meeting with a diabetes care and education specialist is a great first step.
 But effective diabetes education is a process and takes time.
 It’s important to attend all of your diabetes education appointments.
 If you need to miss an appointment, be sure to reschedule.
-Discuss what you’ve learned with your doctor who referred you to the diabetes educator.
+Discuss what you’ve learned with your doctor who referred you to the diabetes care and education specialist.
 He or she wants to be kept informed and may be able to contribute helpful ideas.
 Managing diabetes is a team effort!